sberube484/FP2/README.md

 This code constructs a flo-map with four ellispes.
 Like the icons and logos, you can determine the size and color of them, but you also have the ability to choose their location by giving values to the first two paramters of draw-ellipse.

 ##Diagram/Output
 The diagram below shows the resulting  images from my code.
 The first 4 are icons (the 4th being the animation) and the planet is a logo.
+The mess of circles cluttered together would be the flomap I created.

 ![alt tag] (https://github.com/sberube484/FP2/blob/master/explore2photo.PNG)
 ![alt tag] (https://github.com/sberube484/FP2/blob/master/explore2photo2.PNG)